 The investigators involved in this study have both the research and clinical experience in the fields of stroke, dementia, neuroimaging, neuropsychology, and prescribed exercise to ensure both scientific rigor and participant safety.

 This is a pilot study where we will recruit ischaemic stroke participants within two months of their events.

 At two months post-stroke, participants will be randomly allocated to one of two exercise groups:

 Both exercise programmes will follow an eight week course.

 In total, there will be three assessment time points:

-- Four months post-stroke: Immediately after exercise intervention; and
+Four months post-stroke: Immediately after exercise intervention; and 12 months post-stroke.

 We will measure the following at each time-point: brain volume, using the latest neuroimaging techniques, cognitive function, cardiovascular state, mood levels, general body fitness, and select blood biomarkers.